Ventures West 6

 Series A in 2005

-Fresco Microchip is a fabless semiconductor company that addresses the challenge of converting analog signals to digital formats, primarily targeting the consumer electronics market.
-The company integrates three key technologies: next-generation radio frequency (RF), mixed-signal processing, and digital signal processing (DSP).
-Fresco's innovative approach utilizes Agile Signal Processing (agileSP™) technology to enable universal legacy demodulation in cost-effective CMOS, achieving television-quality video without the inconsistencies often associated with traditional analog methods.
-By combining digital demodulation with proprietary technologies such as iSAW™ and agileSP™, Fresco Microchip offers a comprehensive hybrid solution that enhances performance and reliability in electronic devices.
+Fresco Microchip is a fabless semiconductor company specializing in the development of integrated circuits that address the conversion of analog to digital signals.
+Targeting the consumer electronics market, the company integrates three core technologies: next-generation radio frequency (RF), mixed-signal, and digital signal processing (DSP).
+Fresco Microchip employs its proprietary Agile Signal Processing technology to achieve universal legacy demodulation using low-cost CMOS, enabling television-quality video output without the inconsistencies associated with traditional analog methods.
+By combining digital demodulation with its patented iSAW technology and agileSP, Fresco Microchip offers a comprehensive hybrid solution that enhances video quality while maintaining cost efficiency.

 Alder Biopharmaceuticals